Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 Provinces: Sirnak, Hakkari, Siirt, parts of Mardin and Tunceli

 These provinces are subject to active military operations against PKK positions.
 IED attacks on military convoys, armed clashes between security forces and militants, and periodic curfews occur regularly.
 Most Western governments advise against all travel to these areas.
 The 10-kilometer zone along the Syrian border is effectively a military exclusion area.
 Foreign journalists and NGO workers have been detained in these provinces for perceived unauthorized activity.
-This is not a tourism zone -- it is an active conflict area.
+This is not a tourism zone; it is an active conflict area.

 Moderate Risk: Ankara and Eastern Provinces